A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Transport Instructions

+\signpost{Ordering incoming data segments} The \emph{add\_rx\_data} \emph{\_seg(addr, len, uid, offset)} instruction declares that a data segment of size \emph{len}, located at \emph{addr}, belongs to the logical ordered data unit \emph{uid} at \emph{offset}, without constraining how the target buffers, stores, or moves the underlying data.
+In response to an incoming data packet, the transport program uses event metadata and relevant context to determine whether the payload carries new data and, if so, to identify the corresponding data unit and offset before issuing this instruction.
+As discussed in \S\ref{sec:overview}, \emph{addr} is an abstract reference to the beginning of a logically contiguous data region holding the payload.
+We describe how the transport program specifies to the target how this reference should be extracted from incoming packets and included as event metadata in \S\ref{sec:packet_gen_instrs}.

-\signpost{Abstracting away implementation details} Note that none of the above instructions dictate the implementation details of memory allocation and data movement in the target.
-For example, they do not dictate what data structures (e.g., ring buffer, queue, linked-list, etc) or memory allocation scheme (e.g., dynamic, static, contiguous, non-contiguous, etc.) the target should use, nor do they specify anything about if and when data is copied between different memory locations.
-The \emph{new\_rx\_ordered\_data} instruction just lets the target know that it should be able to keep track of the order of the data segments in the specified data unit, \emph{add\_rx\_data\_seg} only specifies the relative order of a segment within its corresponding data unit, and \emph{rx\_flush\_and\_notify} just specifies which bytes should reside at a certain memory address before notifying the application about the available data.
+\signpost{Making data available to applications} \mtp programs use \emph{rx\_flush\_and\_notify(uid, len, addr)} at runtime to declare that \emph{len} consecutive bytes from data unit \emph{uid} should be made available to the application.
+As an example, a TCP program can issue this instruction when it gets a read request from the application.
+The target is responsible for tracking how far it has flushed data from \emph{uid}, ensuring that the next \emph{len} bytes are available at \emph{addr}, and notifying the application using the target's native notification mechanisms. \signpost{Abstracting away implementation details} None of these instructions dictate how the target implements memory allocation and data movement.
+For example, they do not prescribe data structures (e.g., ring buffers, queues, or linked lists), memory allocation schemes (e.g., dynamic vs. static, contiguous vs. non-contiguous), or if and when data is copied between memory locations. \emph{new\_rx\_ordered\_data} indicates that the target should track the order of segments within a data unit; \emph{add\_rx\_data\_seg} specifies a segment’s relative order within that unit; and \emph{rx\_flush\_and\_notify} specifies which bytes must reside at a given memory address before the application is notified.